Mr Callum Scott

 To determine the relationship between breccias and their associated porphyries, samples will be studied which show direct spatial and temporal associations, to ensure a genetic link.
 Full studies of the paragenesis and mineral chemistry (including ore-forming metals), will be conducted to determine the nature of the interaction between the porphyry melt and breccia, including viscosity contrasts and other reaction products.

-This research is being funded through the NERC GW4+ initiative, supervised by Dr Ben Williamson (CSM) and co-supervised by Prof Tom Blenkinsop, (University of Cardiff).
+This research is being funded through the NERC GW4+ initiative, supervised by Prof. Ben Williamson (CSM) and co-supervised by Prof Tom Blenkinsop, (University of Cardiff).
 Additional supervisors include Dr José Piquer (Universidad Austral de Chile, Instituto de Ciencias de la Tierra) and Prof Axel Müller (Natural History Museum, Oslo, Norway).
 I am part of the Ore Deposits and Critical Metals Research Group at CSM.

 · 2016: MSc Mining Geology - Camborne School of Mines.
 My master’s dissertation, supported by Anglo American assessed the use of magnetite as a magmatic fertility indictor for porphyry Cu-Au prospects.